 And how can anyone be a “real” conservative when no consistent definition of “conservative” exists anywhere?
 Indeed, even if he strongly believes in 99% of everything the “conservative” talkers support, but is adamantly opposed to America’s unquenchable empirical war lust, they will all tell him that he is not a “real conservative”, will they not?

 Many people support a number of causes outwardly when they have no good idea of what all they are supporting.
-They’ll say, “I support our troops!”, but they have no idea that most of what “our troops” do nowadays violates the very oath those troops took to “support and defend the Constitution against all enemies, foreign and domestic.”
-Nor does the average citizen feel responsible as an American for the carnage inflicted by our troops on innocent civilians.
+They’ll say, “I support our troops!”, but they have no idea that a great deal of what “our troops” do nowadays violates the very oath those troops took to “support and defend the Constitution against all enemies, foreign and domestic.”
+Nor does the average citizen feel responsible as an American for the carnage that is sometimes inflicted by our troops on innocent civilians.

 Meanwhile, the citizen’s church may be involved in or responsible for all manner of corruption of which he is unaware because he simply has no interest in its corporate policies and behaviors.
 Or his favorite charity, for which he puts a bumper sticker on his car, may also be corrupt, and he would never know it.